hdkhosravian/cedrina/README.md

      ```bash
      make test
      ```
-   - Uses `.env.test` for the test environment.
+   - Uses `.env` for the test environment.
    - Tests translations, database, and cache connectivity.
    - View coverage report in `htmlcov/index.html`.
 3. Tests are in: